 A lot of people choose to focus their energy on dinner.
 Dinner leftovers also make great lunches.

 Breakfasts and snacks can also be simple.
 Whole grain toast with peanut butter and fresh fruit requires little planning and is a nutritious start to your morning.
 If you want to make your own breakfast items, consider making them in bulk and freezing.
-Whole grain muffins, pancakes, and energy bites can all be frozen and defrosted overnight.
+Muffins, pancakes, and energy bites can all be frozen and defrosted overnight.

 Snacks don’t usually require much preparation; consider fresh fruit, nuts, yogurt, cheese, vegetables, and hummus.
 If you want to prepare your own snacks, trail mix and granola are easy recipes that last for weeks.